 But beyond that, anything that helps you gain visibility into your supply chain is going to help you respond more quickly and effectively to potential interruptions.
 And then, again, it’s important to help insurers understand how greater visibility helps.
-In other words, to be able to show some real examples like, “after such-and-such event occurred, we were able to quickly understand the potential impact on our supply chain and almost immediately start taking steps to mitigate the effects.”
+In other words, to be able to show some real examples like, “after the such-and-such event occurred, we were able to quickly understand the potential impact on our supply chain and almost immediately start taking steps to mitigate the effects.”

-The Japan earthquake in 2011 really showed the value of being able to quickly understand potential impact.
+The Japan earthquake in 2011 really showed the value of being able to quickly understand the potential impact.

 Can you share some lessons learned?

 The main thing for me is the collaboration between our insurance-buying activity and our supply-chain organization.
 We’ve really worked closely together and it’s made a difference.
 We’ve shared some of the analyses we do, to support the insurance-purchasing decision, with our supply chain group.
 And through our group, the supply chain organization has talked directly to our insurers, so they’re hearing the message directly from the experts.
 That means a lot to underwriters.

 After Japan in 2011, the market for CBI insurance became really difficult.
 Insurers maybe hadn’t thought about the risk enough before Japan and then there was this massive pressure to catch up.
 Being able to share our approach and conclusions has been really helpful in the insurance-buying process.

 Any examples of outcomes?